QuantEcon/lecture-python-intro/lectures/unpleasant.md

 ## An open market operation at $t=0$

-Following {cite:t}`sargent1981`, we analyze consequences of a central bank policy that uses an open market operation to lower the price level in the face of a persistent fiscal deficit that takes the form of a positive $g$.
+Following Sargent and Wallace {cite}`sargent1981`, we analyze consequences of a central bank policy that uses an open market operation to lower the price level in the face of a persistent fiscal deficit that takes the form of a positive $g$.